-Join David Gassner for an in-depth discussion in this video Creating and parsing a JSON string, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Creating and parsing a JSON string, part of Learning Go.

 - When make you make a request to a web service,…the data frequently comes back in JSON format.…Go has a JSON package that lets you easily create…and read JSON formatted text.…I'll demonstrate parsing JSON in this example.…In this file, parseJSON.go, I still have the same code…from a previous exercise, but I've restructured it a bit.…My main function still declares the URL,…the source of my JSON data,…but then all the code that's making the request…from the server, has been placed into a separate function,…named "contentFromServer".…

 It makes the request,…and then returns the content as a string.…Then, in my main function,…I'm just dumping that content to the console.…I'll go to a command prompt, and run that code.…And show that it's succeeding in getting the data…from the server, but I'm just getting…a big old blob of text.…My job now is to parse that text,…and turn it into structured data…that I can use in my application.…My first task is to define a custom type.…

 A struct, that will represent each entity…within my JSON data.…

 - Exploring variables, constants, and types

 - Programming conditional logic and loops